 Working hours

-Over hours should be paid 1.5 times
+Overtime should be paid 1.5 times or double, depending on the day.

+Live-in maids or caretakers are supplied with food and accommodation.
 If a live-in worker receives food and accommodation, this has a value of 50% of the salary.
 In the case of paying the worker’s comp, this should be taken into account.

-Hours and Days of rest
+Hours and Days of Rest

 Holidays